JAAR91/twitter/README.md

 ```
 http://localhost:3000/api/v1/login
 ```
 Remember 'localhost:3000' is the server ip addres and can be different base on you configuration.
-To get the key don't forget to send the username and password in the boyd of the api request, the header must be set to 'Content-type: application/json' and this is POST request.
+To get the key don't forget to send the username and password in the body of the api request, the header must be set to 'Content-type: application/json' and this is POST request.

-The if the information is correct the Api will return a alphanumeric code that you will use to make the rest of the Api request.
-Just make sure to use the toke inside the header as 'Authorization: <Token here>' for each new request.
+If the information is correct the Api will return an alphanumeric code that you will use to make the rest of the Api request.
+Just make sure to use the token inside the header as 'Authorization: <Token here>' for each new request.

 Have in mind the token is only valid for 24 hours.